Katsshura/Katsshura/README.md

 ## Hello, how you doing? 👋

 Hi there, my name is Emerson Alves and I'm a Software Engineer.
 I've been fascinated by programming since I first joined college and since that time i've never stopped learning about this world of technology.

+On the pins bellow you can find the projects I've build that I'm most proud of.
+Each one of them had some key learning or a difficulty that had to be overcome.

 Feel free to leave your constructive opnion in any of my projects 💙
 ---